conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 .. note::

    When PRs with multiple interdependent recipes are merged,
-   there will an error if a build finishes before its dependency is built.
+   there may be an error if a build finishes before its dependency is built.
 If this occurs, you can trigger a new build by pushing an empty commit.

    .. code-block:: none